Ajnasajnas/ElsaMwol/README.md

 ```
 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Pikachu executives do not accept responsibility.
+Absolutely, ElsaMwol executives do not accept responsibility.
 By establishing the ElsaMwol, you are deemed to have accepted these responsibilities.
 ```